tonka3000/vscode-qt-tools/README.md

   You can click the middle mouse button on that link and it will open in your external browser.
 * No navigation buttons

 You can also turn of the embedded webview for the online help and use your external browser by setting the `qttools.useExternalBrowser` to `true`.
 Be aware that you will get a popup from VSCode which informs you about opening an external website.
-To avoid getting this popup every time just press on `Configure Trsuted Domains` and choose `trust qt.io and all its subdomains`.
+To avoid getting this popup every time just press on `Configure Trusted Domains` and choose `trust qt.io and all its subdomains`.

 ## Troubleshooting